Characters: Fate Stay Night Servants

 - Death by Irony: See the above quote?
 In Heaven's Feel, he is defeated and consumed by Sakura's Superpowered Evil Side powered by "all the evils in the world", Angra Mainyu, when he attempts to defend his territory from the Shadow.

-- Death Glare: If looks could kill, Gil's stare would be a nuclear weapon.
+- Death Glare: If looks could kill, Gil's angry eyes would be a nuclear weapon.

 - Drama-Preserving Handicap: The only reason every opponent that comes within a 2 mile radius of Gil doesn't get absolutely wrecked in seconds is that Gil has an ego so big that it acts as a sort of Power Limiter; He will never fight at anything more than single decimals of his full potential because anything more would be hurtful to his pride, having to take "mongrels" seriously.